 Typically large format porcelain tiles are rectified which means that the tiles are cut after manufacture to ensure that that they are square.
 This allows for the tiles to be laid with a minimal grout line of 1.5mm as per Australian standards.

-What is full bodied porcelain?
+What is full-bodied porcelain?

-What is doubled loaded (charged) porcelain?
+What is double-loaded (charged) porcelain?

 What are soluble salts?